Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

-SUMMARY OF WHAT HAS BEEN DONE UP TILL NOW FOR THE Ingestion Pipeline PLAN
+# SUMMARY OF WHAT HAS BEEN DONE UP TILL NOW FOR THE Ingestion Pipeline PLAN

+## BACKEND

 1. created tables for projects, data and vector_chunks of the data